 It’s understandable why people would be worried about their drunk actions, as alcohol impacts the prefrontal cortex, which gives people the courage to say and do things they may not if they were sober.
-The next day, you’re embarrassed and anxious, as your body works on restoring the depleted hormones.
-While this is going on, the hangxiety symptoms you’re likely to experience include:
+The next day, they might be feeling embarrassed and anxious as their body works on restoring the depleted hormones.

 - Constant restlessness

 - Feelings of worry, shame, or embarrassment about how you acted the night before

 - Inability to focus

 While many alcoholics experience hangxiety, this one thing does not mean you are an alcoholic.
 Many people become intoxicated once in a while rather than doing this often, but if you are someone that drinks several days a week and has hangxiety just as often, it may be time to seek help.

 Additionally, many alcoholics who have anxiety started drinking to self-medicate and allow themselves to open up in social situations.
 If you experience hangxiety and use alcohol to self-medicate, knowing that alcohol gives you hangxiety, this is a major red flag that there is a problem.